-Of course, the reality is not everyone in modern Australia lives next door to the sea; nor do we all have the physical ability to enjoy climbing over rocks to harvest seaweed, or possess the time required for an afternoon of foraging.
-And then there’s the issue of the law: there are strict regulations in place governing the amount of herbs you can take from protected lands in and around the ocean and from the sea itself.
-(These may vary from state to state, or even beach to beach).
+Of course, the reality is not everyone in modern Australia lives next door to the sea; nor do we all have the physical ability to enjoy climbing over rocks to harvest seaweed or possess the time required for an afternoon of foraging.
+And then there’s the issue of the law: there are strict regulations in place governing the number of herbs you can take from protected lands in and around the ocean and from the sea itself.
+(These may vary from state to state or even beach to beach).

 Luckily, there’s an emerging alternative market that still enables you to ‘hunt’ for rare sea herbs and vegetables – fresh or dried – from online suppliers or at select independent grocery stores.

 Taste Australia Bush Food Shop is one such company, offering home cooks online access to more than 40 different dried native herbs, from both the sea and the land, including Warrigal greens, sea parsley and river mint.